 Telephone companies are required to certify to the FCC that they have policies and procedures in place to safeguard customer data such as what services you subscribe to and what numbers you call.
 This data is referred to as CPNI.
 One reason is to regulate how phone companies can use CPNI for marketing purposes.
 Another is to prevent "pretexting", where an identity thief or data broker gets CPNI from the phone company under a false pretext.

 We will need to verify that you are the account holder before discussing or changing your services or passwords.
 If you want someone else like a family member or computer technician to have access to this kind of information, we may need to obtain your authorization.
-We are working with legal counsel to understand how the concept of CPNI applies to broadband providers now that broadband is considered a telecommunication service.

 Digital Millennium Copyright Act (DMCA) Policy

 If we receive a DMCA Notice of Claimed Infringement from a copyright holder, our policy is to make a reasonable effort to forward the notice to the customer who was using the stated IP address at the stated time.
 We do not disclose any customer information unless served with a subpoena or court order.
 In the case of frequent or repeated notices involving the same customer, we may warn the customer to cease any activities that violate the DMCA (these cases typically involve peer to peer filesharing).
 If we continue to receive notices of copyright infringement, we are required by the DMCA to have a repeat infringer policy, which may lead to suspension of service or termination of the account.

 For more information, please call 630-942-5940 or email email@example.com.